FREQUENTLY ASKED QUESTIONS

 Pupillary Distance (PD) is the distance between the centre of both pupils in millimetres.
 The PD is required by our optical technicians to fit your lenses accurately and achieve the most effective and comfortable outcome for you.

 Yes!
 We have optometrists available to test eyes across all our boutiques.
 We bulk bill, so the cost of most exams is covered by Medicare for eligible card holders.
-Please note that Medicare do not cover the optional ultra-wide digital imaging (OPTOS) or contact lens examinations.
+Please note that Medicare do not cover contact lens examinations, and some charges may apply for contact lens wearers.
 If you would like more information about costings, or your do not hold a Medicare card, please contact your local boutique - you can find their contact information here.

 Yes we do.
 Our multifocals are high definition, free-form multifocals, and pricing starts from $345 including frames.
 We have several options for anti-fatigue lenses; these start at $295 including frames, as do our bifocals.
 We will need to see you in person for all these lens types, to ensure that the frame is the perfect fit and to take the right measurements.
 For this reason, multifocal, anti-fatigue and bifocal orders are not available for purchase through our online store.